stars1210JasonHe/Deutsch_Learning_Platform/README.md

 - OpenAI for language model capabilities
 - Vue.js and FastAPI communities for excellent frameworks
+- Docker for containerization technology
+- Synology for NAS platform compatibility
 - German language learning community for inspiration and feedback

+---

+🎉 **Ready to learn German?** Deploy with Docker and start your language journey!